Billy Lynn's Long Halftime Walk (film): North America

 In the United States and Canada, the film opened to a sold out limited release on November 11, 2016, playing at two theaters, AMC Lincoln Square in New York City and ArcLight Hollywood's Cinerama Dome in Los Angeles, and earned $114,129 in its opening weekend (an average of $57,065 per theater).
 The aforesaid two theaters are the only two locations in the United States that are equipped to present the film in its special format, with ticket prices at both locations running $20 or higher.
 Its per-theater average is the third-best of the year, just behind Moonlight ($100,519) and Don't Think Twice ($92,835).

 The following weekend, the film expanded wide to 1,176 theaters, where it was expected to gross $3–5 million.
-It made $352,475 on its opening day and just $901,026 over the weekend, finishing outside at number fourteen.
+It made $352,475 on its opening day and just $901,026 over the weekend, finishing outside the top ten at number fourteen.
 It was the 25th-worst-ever debut for a film opening on more than 1,000 screens.
-The film was considered another box office misfire for TriStar Pictures, following 2015's The Walk, and according to Deadline Hollywood, it wasn't the lack of 3D 4K projectors available that factored into the film's poor box office performance, but rather that the story itself didn't resonate with critics or audiences.
+The film was considered another box office misfire for TriStar Pictures, following 2015's The Walk, and according to Deadline Hollywood, it wasn't the lack of 3D 4K HDR projectors available that factored into the film's poor box office performance, but rather that the story itself didn't resonate with critics or audiences.
 In its second weekend of wide release the film grossed just $210,000 (still from 1,176 theaters) for a drop of 76.6%, the 21st-biggest second-weekend drop of all time.

 Scott Mendelson of Forbes argued that a bag of mixed to negative reviews hindered the box office potential of the film.
-Unlike tentpole films which aren't as affected by critic reviews and fan reception, adult skewing drama films like Billy Lynn heavily depend on reviews which could either help or hinder the box office fate of a film.
+Unlike tentpole films which aren't as affected by critic reviews and fan reception, adult-skewing drama films like Billy Lynn heavily depend on reviews which could either help or hinder the box office fate of a film.
 In this case, the bad reviews took a toll on the film.
 He also pointed out that the complex release format—which is the main focus of the whole film—failed to deliver its intended desired effect, which manifested in its poor box office performance.
 The Guardian cited different causes, saying that the Iraqi war settings—which don't usually resonate to American audiences—and the war genre itself as being tough-selling subject matter.
 War films in the United States are generally sold as action films, but Billy Lynn on the other hand is a drama piece.
 The film falls in line with previous poor showings of Iraqi War films, after Green Zone (2010), Body of Lies (2008), Rendition (2007), and Stop-Loss (2008).